 Methodology

-To inform the review, the following processes will be undertaken:
+To inform the review, the following processes were undertaken:

-- Conduct a public, online consultation process, informed by an issues paper.
+- Conducted a public, online consultation process, informed by an issues paper.

-- Consult and invite public submissions from stakeholders, including eligible participants in the Data Availability and Transparency Act 2022 Scheme (DATA Scheme).
+- Consulted and invited public submissions from stakeholders, including eligible participants in the Data Availability and Transparency Act 2022 Scheme (DATA Scheme).

-- Consult and invite the National Data Commissioner to make a submission.
+- Consulted and invited the National Data Commissioner to make a submission.

-- Have regard to recent reviews undertaken by the Office of the National Data Commissioner, and other stakeholders, on the operation of the DATA Scheme.
+- Regard to recent reviews undertaken by the Office of the National Data Commissioner, and other stakeholders, on the operation of the DATA Scheme.

-- Undertake research and consultation on related work impacting data sharing including:
+- Undertook research and consultation on related work impacting data sharing including:

 - Productivity Commission’s 2017 Report on Data Availability and Use Inquiry